 “The first million is the hardest.”
 Berrey, circa 1920

-This was a very commonplace event for the self-made millionaires in my study.
-Until they succeeded, what they did and what they said was virtually ignored by everybody they came into contact with.
-Until they succeeded.
+This was a very commonplace event for the self-made millionaires in my Rich Habits Study.
+Until my self-made millionaires succeeded, what they did and what they said was virtually ignored or ridiculed by everybody they came into contact with.

-We quote successful, relevant, world-changer types.
-When you succeed, you alter the perceptions of everyone you know – family, friends, co-workers, superiors and casual acquaintances.
+When you succeed, you will alter the perceptions of everyone you know – family, friends, co-workers, superiors and casual acquaintances.
 When you succeed, you have gravitas.
 You become credible.
-Success makes you matter.

-When you matter, you can get things done much easier.
-Success feeds upon itself.
+When you’re relevant, it becomes much easier for you to get what you want from others in order to get things done.
+Success creates positive momentum in your life.
 It acts like an accelerant, fueling even more future success.

 This is why it is so important to never quit on your dreams.
 When you persevere and finally break through to realize your first success, it’s a game changer.
 You gain instant credibility and the ears of those around you.
 You change everyone’s perception of you.
 And this makes future success so much easier.

 The first success is the hardest.
 There’s no doubt about it.
 But once you succeed, it gets much easier.
-Your success magnetizes you, attracting other successful people to you.
-It’s as if you were accepted into a very exclusive club, whose membership is restricted to only the successful.
+Your success magnetizes you, attracting other successful people and money to you.
+It’s as if you are suddenly accepted into a very exclusive club, whose membership is restricted to other powerful, successful people.

 Never quit on your dreams.
 You only need to succeed once.
-Success changes everyone’s perception of you.
-It removes the mountains, clears away the potholes, greases the gears and creates a snowball effect that grows and expands your success and it’s byproduct, wealth.
+Success removes the mountains, clears away the potholes, greases the gears and creates a snowball effect that grows and expands your success and it’s byproduct, wealth.